SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Galaxy Number Counts and the IGL

 \section{Galaxy Number Counts and the IGL}

 Here we discuss and present the SKYSURF galaxy number counts for the HST filter sets used in this analysis.
-In Figure \ref{fig:fig14} we show the galaxy number counts (left), integrated galaxy light (centre), and the normalized sum of the IGL (right) for the F606W filter as an example.
-To convert from galaxy number counts to a measurement of the EBL, we use the following standard equations
+In Figure \ref{fig:f606w_igl} we show the galaxy number counts (top right), integrated galaxy light (top left), goodness of fit (bottom left), and the normalized sum of the IGL (bottom right) for the F125W filter as an example.
+To convert from galaxy number counts to a measurement of the EBL, we use the following standard equations.
+These equations are used with the AB magnitude system.
+This mathematical derivation of the IGL from galaxy number counts follows the same methodology as \cite{Driver_2016, Koushan_2021}.

 The output of Equation \ref{eqn:eqn1} is then multiplied by the following constants to obtain the standard EBL units.

 where $\mathrm{N_m}$ is the number of galaxies in a magnitude bin between \textit{m} and $ m + \delta m$.